agbuddy7/comp-front-end/README.md

 # Frontend Showcase Website 🎨

 This is a modern and interactive frontend website built as part of a frontend development competition.
-It demonstrates creative UI/UX design and includes multiple interactive and aesthetic features to enhance user experience.
+The theme of the website is a game distribution website
 ## 🚀 Live Preview
 https://comp-front-end.vercel.app/

 ---
+## No frameworks or libraries were used to keep the project lightweight and hand-crafted.

+## AI used
+Github copilot

 ## ✅ Core Features

-- **💡 Loading Screen**: Stylish loading animation to improve user experience during initial page load.
+- **💡 Loading Screen**:  loading animation as mentioned.
-- **🌈 Carousel**: Smooth image or content slider using pure CSS or JavaScript.
+- **🌈 Carousel**: Smooth image or content slider using pure CSS or JavaScript on the explore page when selecting games.
-- **🌌 Parallax Scrolling**: Engaging scroll-based animations for depth and motion.
+- **🌌 Parallax Scrolling**: Engaging scroll-based animations for depth and motion on explore page.
-- **🧑‍💼 Customer Page**: Dedicated section for user testimonials or client information.
+- **🧑‍💼 Customer Section**: Dedicated section for our client information.
-- **⚡ Strike Animation**: Dynamic text or content reveal animation using strike-through effects.
+- **⚡ Strike Animation**: Dynamic text or content reveal animation by clicking on floating images.
-- **🃏 Feature Cards**: Responsive and interactive cards displaying key features/services.
+- **🃏 Feature Cards**: Responsive and interactive cards displaying key Games category.
-- **💬 Pop-ups / Modals**: Clean and responsive pop-ups for notifications, contact forms, or info boxes.
+- **💬 Pop-ups / Modals**: Clean and responsive pop-ups for home page and user interaction.

 ---